bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    .forEach() is an advanced array method , also a callback, to iterate through each item in an array where you can return a value.

+    .map() is an advanced array method, also a callback, that will also iterate through each item in an array but the value returned is a new array with the items you have selected.

 2. Explain the difference between a callback and a higher order function.
+    A callback is simply a function that is passed as an argument to another function.

+    A high order function is the fuction that accepts the callback as an argument or can return a callback function.

 3. What is closure?
+    closure is when a function has access to the information or data it needs in it's lexical envrionment (both outer and local) to successfully execute.
+In other words, if a function has a parameter or needs an argument passed there is no closure.

 4. Describe the four rules of the 'this' keyword.
+    Window / Global Object Binding is when the this keyword is in the global scope.
+It points to the window object.

+    Implicit binding is when their is a dot preceding a function , the object before that dot is what 'this' references.

+    New Binding is when we create a new instance of a constructor this then refers to the attribute of the newly created instance.
+For example - constructor = Fruit , new Fruit = pineapple , "this.taste" would refer to pinapple" inside the instance

+    Explicit binding is when override the value  of the attributes with either .call or .apply

 5. Why do we need super() in an extended class?

+    This replaced the Create Object notation - and will allow the newly created class to inherit the attributes from the parent class.

 ### Task 1 - Project Set up